yellowbean/absbox-doc/docs/source/analytics.rst

 Setting Assumption
 --------------------

-Assumptions fall into three categories:
+Assumpitions are just a *LIST*,  Assumptions fall into three categories:

 Asset Performance
 ^^^^^^^^^^^^^^^^^^^